Lower Colorado River Valley: Threats

 The Lower Colorado River Valley subregion of the Sonoran Desert bioregion has multiple threats.
 Some major threats include urbanization, clearing of land for agriculture, human occupancy – especially as a result of imported external resources, and camping and camptrailers on BLM land.
-Other threats include harvesting for fuelwood, campfires, etc. of desert ironwood, Olneya tesota, destruction of land by offroad vehicles, especially in sand dunes, and harvesting and manipulation of groundwater.
+Other threats include harvesting for fuelwood, campfires, etc. of desert ironwood, destruction of land by offroad vehicles, especially in sand dunes, and harvesting and manipulation of groundwater.